Search

 Ongoing Exhibition

-Sun Circle
+Sun Circle metal sculpture in park

 This gallery hosts a photographic exhibition featuring images of the City's Public Art Collection.
 The Auburn City Hall Gallery occasionally features special exhibitions.